jperdior/fever-challenge/README.md

 Run ```make``` to see a list of available commands

 To run the application without the provider fetcher running in background execute:

 ```bash
 make start
 ```

-Or to run the application with the fetcher:
+Or to run the application with the fetcher and the consumer:

 ```bash
 make start-all